microsoft/Mastering-the-Marketplace/docs/container/Labs/lab1-create-container-offer-setup/index.md

 #### Categories

 You must select at least one category for your offer.
 Container offers always appear under the Compute category in Azure Marketplace.
-For this lab we will be selecting the below configurations.

 1. Click the **+ Categories** link.
 1. In the left dropdown, select **Containers**.
 1. In the right dropdown, select **Kubernetes App**.

-#### Legal
+#### Leg al

 You will use the Microsoft Standard Contract for this lab.
 You may choose differently when you are publishing to a production environment.